whleucka/aursearch/README.md

 # aursearch
-Search and install packages in fzf.
+Search and install Arch Linux packages in fzf.

 Behind the scenes, it is basically feeding results from `yay -Ss` to fzf.
 You can select the package you want to install from the PUM by pressing Enter.